-2 And whereas, it will greatly conduce to the maintenance and improvement of that friendship and harmony now subsisting between the contracting parties that measures should be taken by mutual consent for the giving up of deserters on each side:

-- 4. Who, having communicated to each other their respective full powers, have agreed on the following article to be added to the above mentioned treaty and to form a part thereof.
+- 2. And whereas, it will greatly conduce to the maintenance and improvement of that friendship and harmony now subsisting between the contracting parties that measures should be taken by mutual consent for the giving up of deserters on each side: - 3.
+Therefore, the parties have with this view appointed their respective ministers to meet, negociate, and conclude on this subject-that is to say, His Britannic Majesty, Robert Liston, Esquire, His Majesty's Envoy Extraordinary and Minister Plenipotentiary to the United States of America; and the United States,--- - 4.
+Who having communicated to each other their respective full powers, have agreed on the following article to be added to the above-mentioned treaty, and to form a part thereof.

-ADDITIONAL ARTICLE.
+Additional Article.

-- 5. It is agreed that no refuge or protection shall be afforded, in the territories or vessels of either of the contracting parties, to the captains, officers, mariners, sailors or other persons, being part of the crews of the vessels of the respective nations, who shall have deserted from the said vessels; but that on the contrary, all such deserters shall be delivered up, on demand, to the commanders of the vessels from which they have deserted, or to the commanding officers of the ships of war of the respective nations, or such other persons as may be duly authorised to make requisition in that behalf, provided that proof be made by an exhibition of the register of the vessel or ship's roll, or authenticated copies of the same, or by other satisfactory evidence, that the deserters so demanded were actually part of the crew of the vessels in question. - 6.
-With a view to the more effectual execution of this article, the consuls and vice consuls of his
+5. It is agreed that no refuge or protection shall be afforded, in the territories or vessels of either of the contracting parties, to the captains, officers, mariners, sailors, or other persons, being part of the crews of the vessels of the respective nations, who shall have deserted from the said vessels; but that on the contrary, all such deserters shall be delivered up on demand, to the commanders of the vessels from which they have deserted, or to the commanding officers of the ships of war of the respective nations, or such other persons as may be duly authorised to make requisition in that behalf, provided that proof be naide by an exhibition of the register of the vessel or ship's roll, or authenticated copies of the same, or by other satisfactory evidence, that the deserters so demanded were actually part of the crew of the vessels in question.

-Britannic Majesty and of the United States may cause to be arrested all persons who have deserted from the vessels of the respective nations as aforesaid, in order to send them back to the commanders of the said vessels, or to remove them out of the country: For which purpose the said consuls and vice consuls shall apply to the courts, judges and officers competent, and shall demand the said deserters in writing, proving as aforesaid that they were part of the said crews, and on this demand so proved the delivery shall not be refused; and there shall be given all aid and assistance to the said consuls and vice consuls for the search, seizure and arrest of the said deserters, who shall even be detained and kept in the prisons of the country, at their request and expense, until they shall have found an opportunity of sending them back or removing them as aforesaid.
+6. With a view to the more effectual execution of this article, the consuls and vice-consuls of His Britannic Majesty and of the United States may cause to be arrested all persons who have deserted from the vessels of the respective nations as aforesaid, in order to send them back to the commanders of the said vessels, or to remove them out of the country.
+For which purpose the said consuls and vice-consuls shall apply to the courts, judges, and officers competent, and shall demand the said deserters in writing, proving as aforesaid that they were part of the said crews; and on this demand, so proved, the delivery shall not be refused; and there shall be given all aid and assistance to the said consuls and vice-consuls for the search, seizure, and arrest of the said deserters, who shall even be detained and kept in the prisons of the country, at their request and expence, until they shall have found an opportunity of sending them back, or removing them as aforesaid.
 But if they be not so sent back or removed within three months from the day of their arrest, they shall be set at liberty, and shall not again be arrested for the same cause.